mesonbuild/meson/docs/markdown/Tutorial.md

 sudo apt install libgtk-3-dev
 ```

-It is possible to build the GUI application On other platforms such as
+It is possible to build the GUI application on other platforms, such
-Windows and macOS but it requires for you to install the dependency
+as Windows and macOS, but you need to install the needed dependencies.
-libraries using a dependendy provider of your choice.

 The humble beginning
 -----